khareesmith/EduEcho/README.md

 - **Interactive Voice Tutoring**: Engage in natural, conversational learning with voice inputs and outputs.
 - **Step-by-Step Problem Solving**: Break down complex topics into manageable explanations.
 - **Personalized Learning**: Adapt explanations to the student's grade level and subject proficiency.
-- **Language Support**: Supports English, Spanish, French, German, and Chinese.
+- **Multi-Language Support**: Supports English, Spanish, French, German, Japanese, and Chinese.
 - **Real-Time Citations**: Show references and sources for all responses to ensure credibility.
 - **Focused Subject Support**: Currently tailored for math and language arts for 4th, 5th, and 6th grades.
 - **RAG (Retrieval Augmented Generation)**: The app uses the Azure AI Search service to answer questions about a knowledge base, and sends the retrieved documents to the GPT-4o Realtime API to generate a response.